Table of contents

 The majority of vaporizers today fall into the hybrid category.
 These vapes preheat the herbs to a lower temperature setting, and heat the incoming air at a higher temperature to finish it off during your draw.
 Hybrid vapes like the Mighty/Crafty or POTV ONE have become wildly popular because they are consistent and easy to use, and fully extract everything from your herbs in less time.
 When it comes to taste, efficiency, and other metrics, hybrid vapes tend to fall in line somewhere in the middle, as they combine the pros and cons of the other heaters.

 How do convection vaporizers work?

 Let’s get techie for a minute.
-Convection vaporizers fully separate the heater from the bowl and your herbs don’t cook between hits.
-The heater is located next to the bowl, but only heats the incoming air and herbs as you hit the vape.
+Convection vaporizers fully separate the heating element from the bowl and your herbs don’t cook between hits.
+The heater is located next to the bowl, but only sends hot air to your herbs as you hit the vape.
+It never comes in direct contact with the bowl or your herbs.
 This adds an unpredictable variable for engineers to conquer - your draw speed.
 Slower draws can dump more heat into the incoming air stream and into your herbs, for fuller hits and quicker extraction.
 Faster draws can overwhelm the heater and lead to weaker hits.
-This is generally true for portable convection vapes, and is why they can be finicky, while some desktop vapes have the power to handle massive draws.
+This is generally true for portable convection vaporizers, and is why they can be finicky, while some desktop vapes have the draw resistance and power to handle massive draws.

-If you’re in the market for a desktop vape, it will probably be a convection vape unless you get the Volcano Hybrid.
+If you’re in the market for a desktop vape, it will probably be a convection vape unless you get the Storz & Bickel Hybrid Volcano vaporizer.
 A lot of vaporists prefer desktops once they’ve used one, thanks to the amazing hits.
-They usually have bigger bowls than portable vapes, and appeal to the more serious users.
+They usually have bigger heating chamber than portable vapes, no charger, and appeal to the more serious users.